bryant-willoughby/WilloughbyST495/README.md

 I completed a final project for ST 495: Advanced Computing for Statistical Methods.
 I was assigned project instructions with two major goals (a) conducting a simulation study and (b) implementing a bootstrapping approach.

-Please read
+Please take a look at the ST_495_Final_Project.pdf for a description of my analysis.

-The data set is publicly available on the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/9/auto+mpg).
+The data set I used is publicly available on the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/9/auto+mpg).

 The code used in this project has the following files and methods:
 1. RealDataAnalysis.r